sandippurnapatra/Biometrics_Projects/README.md

 # Biometrics_Projects
-Right Now it has two SOTA original face detction algorithm, RetinaFace and YuNet on CPU.
+Right now in the branch of the main file it has two SOTA original face detction algorithm, RetinaFace and YuNet on CPU.
 Please read the specialized readme_Sandip files and follow the instructions to run teh scripts.